Application for graduate assistantships/fellowships/scholarships

 Graduate teaching assistants (GTA)

 These students are assigned to assist a faculty member or teach their own undergraduate course (depending on the amount of prior teaching experience).
-Duties include developing syllabi and assignments, grading, proctoring exams, lecturing, leading student discussions, and performing other pedagogical activities.
-GTAs are awarded to students who have demonstrated competent fulfillment of assistantship responsibilities and/or the potential for effectively teaching sociology classes at the university level.
-GTAs include a stipend, housing allowance, tuition scholarship, and subsidized health benefits.
-GTAs must be enrolled for a minimum of six credits of graduate work each term, usually 2-3 courses (6-9 credits) each term or dissertation credits.
+Duties include developing syllabi and assignments, grading, proctoring exams, lecturing, leading student discussions and performing other pedagogical activities.
+GTAs are awarded to students who have demonstrated competent fulfillment of assistantship responsibilities or the potential for effectively teaching sociology classes at the university level.
+GTAs include a stipend, housing allowance, tuition scholarship and subsidized health benefits.
+GTAs must be enrolled for a minimum of six credits of graduate work each term, usually two to three courses (six to nine credits) each term or dissertation credits.
 Priority for GTAs is given to Ph.D. students.

 Thomas C. Rumble Fellowships

-Students must be enrolled full-time (minimum eight credits, or dissertation credits), and cannot hold employment outside the university.
-Rumble Fellows may hold another university position for up to 10 additional hours weekly, with permission from the director of graduate studies, adviser, and chair of the department.
-Rumble Fellows are expected to actively participate in a series of events/activities sponsored by the Graduate School.
-Criteria for awarding Rumble Fellowships are the same as criteria used to award Department GTAs.
-Emphasis on current Rumble fellow's satisfactory meeting of the fellowship requirements is evaluated in determining a second year for a Rumble or for a Graduate Assistantship position.
+Students must be enrolled full-time (minimum eight credits or dissertation credits) and cannot hold employment outside the university.
+Rumble Fellows may hold another university position for up to 10 additional hours weekly, with permission from the director of graduate studies, adviser and chair of the department.
+Rumble fellows are expected to actively participate in a series of events/activities sponsored by the Graduate School.
+The criteria for awarding Rumble Fellowships are the same as the criteria used to award department GTAs.
+Emphasis on the current Rumble fellow's satisfactory meeting of the fellowship requirements is evaluated in determining a second year for a Rumble or for a Graduate Assistantship position.

 Graduate Professional Scholarships (GPS)